Greece Travel Guide logo

 But like anywhere in Greece sometimes the best idea is to wander around and peer into the various ouzeries, cafeneons and restaurants until you find something special.

 Want to know where to eat in Thessaloniki?
 Where to go dancing or hear the best Rembetika music?
 Ask a taxi driver.
-See the restaurant , cafes and nightlife reviews of Grigoris Moisiadis
+See the Restaurant , cafes and nightlife reviews of Grigoris Moisiadis

 Hi Matt.
 My name is Kathleen I've been living in Thessaloníki all my life, and I would like to suggest some more bar-restaurants to add to your wonderful Greek Travel Guide!:)